 3-1.
 Purpose

 As an element of the SM program, attrition management activities now play an important role in the FLL’s, UCC’s and RRNCO’s duties.
 These members must assist the unit to ensure Soldiers are not lost during their first period of service.
 Retaining theses Soldiers after their initial enlistment will ultimately benefit the ARNG.
 With more trained Soldiers remaining in the ARNG, fewer newly enlisted Soldiers are required to replace them.
 This program is about working smarter, not harder.
-UCCCs, RRNCOs and FLLs should work together within the unit to develop a process to keep attrition to a minimum.
+UCCs, RRNCOs and FLLs should work together within the unit to develop a process to keep attrition to a minimum.
 Accomplishing this can be done through the following: (not intended to be all inclusive)

 a.
 Establishing a partnership with the unit leadership.